mikelove/alpine/vignettes/alpine.md

 If we provide a *GRangesList* which contains the exons for each transcript, the returned object will be a *SummarizedExperiment*.
-The *GRangesList* does not have to be in the correct order, the transcripts will be extracted by name to match the rows of the FPKM matrix.
+The *GRangesList* provided to `transcripts` does not have to be in the correct order, the transcripts will be extracted by name to match the rows of the FPKM matrix.

 ```r